Jonesboro’s SMART Reproduction has won a $274,996 research seed grant from the National Science Foundation on its first try.

 Prepared for Phase I

-The woman-owned agtech company is developing the world’s first non-invasive tool for evaluating the viability of sheep and goat embryos.
+The company is developing the world’s first non-invasive tool for evaluating the viability of sheep and goat embryos.

-The tool will enable embryologists to turn a 30-second video into valuable insights for domestic sheep and goat production, using machine learning, or ML, models that will be tested during the NSF Phase I project.
+The tool will enable embryologists to turn photographic images into valuable insights for domestic sheep and goat production, using machine learning, or ML, models that will be tested during the NSF Phase I project.

 With over 100 international customers, SMART Reproduction is the first U.S.-based business to receive certification for the multi-country export of small ruminant semen and embryos.